Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.4.0: Gold Strike
+Want to get rich?
+This release of Pathfinder introduces Gold Strike, a mini-game where you travel around the local biome and go prospecting for valuable resources.
+These resources are found wherever you find Ore, even if the local biome or asteroid doesn't have the resource in any abundance.
+If you find a lode, drill for Ore, and you can convert that Ore into the valuable resource- as long as you remain in the area, and as long as there are units of the resource remaining.
+Use the Gold Digger, Buffalo's geology lab, and of course the Pathfinder Geology Lab to go prospecting.

+Features include:
+- Go prospecting for ExoticMinerals, RareMetals, Karborundrum, and Aurum.
+If you find something, start drilling for Ore and run the drill's gold strike converter.
+The converter is available on the Gold Digger, the new Buffalo Drill, the Hacienda's Claimjumper, and the stock drills.
+- Limited chances to find a lode in a given biome that can be reset by paying a Science cost in Career/Science Sandbox mode.
+- If you don't find a lode, then travel a set distance before trying again.
+- Experienced kerbals with the Science Skill (like Scientists) can improve your prospecting chances if they go EVA and run the Gold Digger.
+- Geology labs staffed with those with the Science Skill also contribute to your prospecting chances.
+- Several configurable options found in Pathfinder's new difficulty settings screen.
+- Easily customize the various valuable resources that can be found- just add new GOLDSTRIKE config nodes.
+- New Aurum resource.

+New Parts
+- Buffalo Drill: This inline drill is about half as good as the stock radial drill.
+- Buffalo SAS Module: This inline SAS module is as good as the Advanced Inline Stabilizer, and it has a probe core.

+Bug Fixes
+- Fixed drilling issues with the Gold Digger.
+NOTE: You still need someone with the ScienceSkill to improve its efficiency.

 1.3.6
 - Minor KerbNet fixes.
 - Added the Oxide Processing Automated Lab (OPAL).
 Found in the Casa and Ponderosa, this specilized geology lab can convert Ore into Water, Waste, Slag, and Oxygen.